This page contains affiliate links. Please read our disclosure for more info.

 There’s an outdoor section with amazing views of the park before you enter a huge dark warehouse to race other teams across the Grid through eight Energy Gates.

-If you don’t manage to secure a spot, you could pay for an Individual Lightning Lane, but due to demand for the new ride these are selling out fast.
+You could also pay for an Lightning Lane Single Pass, but due to demand for the new ride these are selling out fast.

 Lockers are required for bags and loose items, but they are free and you pass them in the queue.